Emmotes/IC_Addons/IC_Addons/IC_ClaimDailyPlatinum_Extra/README.md

 The timer for it is initialised to check 4 minutes after starting the Gem Farm script - and it will check again every 8 hours ± 30 minutes.

+> [!NOTE]
+> The amount of unclaimed guide quests can be memory read - and will be every minute.
+If it memory reads an unclaimed guide quest - it will claim it immediately - no matter how much time is left on the normal check.

 This setting is on by default.

 ___